 Goal of ROAR

-The goal of the Roswell Opportunity for Advancement Revolving Loan Fund is to provide a financial resource that will complement sources of financial assistance in the private and public arena, resulting in an enhanced and more fully developed economy in the City.
-ROAR is intended to participate in conjunction with commercial and public lenders in projects that present expanded employment opportunities within the City of Roswell and improves the economic vibrancy of any commercial business district of Roswell.
+The Roswell Opportunity for Advancement Revolving Loan Fund (ROAR), provides a financial resource that will complement sources of financial assistance in both the private and public arena to enhance the City of Roswell's economy.
+ROAR is intended to participate in conjunction with commercial and public lenders in projects that present expanded employment opportunities and improve commercial business district of Roswell.

 Call us to schedule an appointment at 575-622-1975 or email@example.comLearn More